What do we mean by "literature,"

 day.
 Therefore our

-main interest in this early critic of Deborah's Song is in the problems
+main interest in this early critic of Deborah's Song goes to the problems

 he encountered.
 They are the same ones with which subsequent